 - Employment of health information technicians is projected to grow 13% between 2016 and 2026, which is faster than the average for all occupations

 - As the population ages, the demand for health services will increase

 In conclusion, medical billing and coding professionals are essential to the reimbursement process and can have a huge impact on a provider’s bottom line.
 However, they have different responsibilities.
-If you are interested in learning more about medical billing and coding and how to get certified, you may want to check out AAPC or AHIMA.

 And although I do write exam questions for CertificationCoachingOrg (CCO), I still highly recommend them.
 And I wouldn’t recommend them if I honestly didn’t feel that way.
 Their CPC Review Blitz is amazing, and I couldn’t have passed the CPC certification exam the first time without them!

 What is ICD-10-CM, ICD-10-PCS, CPT, and HCPCS?
 Go here.